FelDev/felixparadis.com-v3/content/posts/wisdom-i-like/index.md

 ## If you have a problem and there is a solution, why worry?
 If you have a problem and there is no solution... why worry?
 \- The Dalaï Lama

+## Cultivate compassion for those less intelligent than you.
+Many people, through no fault of their own, can’t handle forms, scammers, or complex situations.
+Be kind to them because the world is not.
+\- ideopunk
 <!-- ## Des fois ça en prend beaucoup pour avoir besoin de rien...
 \- Maxime Pelletier ..?
 Kamou 2020-->